SunPCSolutions/DiarASR/docs/API_PARAMETERS.md

 ### VAD Integration

+**Note**: VAD is now **disabled by default** (`vad=false`) for optimal performance with the hybrid system.

+When `vad=false` (recommended):
+- Direct processing with Parakeet TDT for maximum accuracy
+- No artificial speech filtering that might remove valid audio
+- Faster processing with in-memory operations
+- Better integration with diarization-controlled segmentation

-When `vad=true` (default):
+When `vad=true` (legacy):
-- Uses NVIDIA ASR with built-in VAD processing
+- Uses NVIDIA ASR with VAD processing
-- Automatically filters out non-speech segments
-- Improves transcription accuracy by focusing on speech-only audio
-- Reduces processing time by skipping silence

-When `vad=false`:
-- Processes entire audio file without speech detection
-- May include silence or noise in transcriptions
-- Faster processing but potentially lower accuracy
+- May conflict with TDT model performance
+- Slower processing due to additional filtering
+- Not recommended for production use

 ## Configuration Examples